google/zetasql/docs/approximate-aggregation.md

 ZetaSQL supports
 [HyperLogLog++ cardinality estimation functions][hll-functions] for estimating the number of distinct values in a large dataset.
+ZetaSQL supports [KLL16 quantile estimation functions][kll-functions]
+for estimating quantile values in a large dataset.

 These functions operate on sketches that compress an arbitrary set into a fixed-memory representation.
 ZetaSQL stores these sketches as